Which Method Is Used To Change The Value Of The Preferred Node In A Cluster?

 The usual process looks similar this:

-- Create a new shadow configuration: crm(live)configure#cibnew myNewConfig INFO: myNewConfig shadow CIB createdIf you omit the name of the shadow CIB, a temporary name @tmp@is created.
+crm(live)configure#cibnew myNewConfig INFO: myNewConfig shadow CIB createdIf you omit the name of the shadow CIB, a temporary name

 Before loading your configuration changes dorsum into the cluster, it is recommended to review your changes with ptest.
 The ptest command can prove a diagram of deportment that will be induced past committing the changes.
 Yous need the graphviz bundle to brandish the diagrams.
 The following example is a transcript, calculation a monitor operation: